vivek-a666/vivek-a666/README.md

 # 💫 About Me:
-Interrested in technical stuff!<br>👀Exploring in Artificial Intelligence<br>
+Interested in technical stuff!<br>👀Exploring in Artificial Intelligence<br>

 ## 🌐 Socials: